-According to the stoichiometry of chemical reactions, a fixed amount of reactants are required for the completion of the reaction.
-Let us consider the following reaction of formation of ammonia:
+Limiting reagents are substances that are completely consumed in the completion of a chemical reaction.
+They are also referred to as limiting agents or limiting reactants.
+According to the stoichiometry of chemical reactions, a fixed amount of reactants is required for the completion of the reaction.
+Let us consider the following reaction of the formation of ammonia:

 3H2 + N2 → 2NH3

 In the reaction given above, 3 moles of Hydrogen gas are required to react with 1 mole of nitrogen gas to form 2 moles of ammonia.
 But what if, during the reaction, only 2 moles of hydrogen gas are available along with 1 mole of nitrogen.

 In that case, the entire quantity of nitrogen cannot be used (because the entirety of nitrogen requires 3 moles of hydrogen gas to react).
 Hence, the hydrogen gas is limiting the reaction and is therefore called the limiting reagent for this reaction.